yujhenchen/password-generator/README.md

 ## About The Project
 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-My solo project - Password Generator (from The Frontend Developer Career Path of Scrimba).
+My solo project - Password Generator.
+Built with Vanilla JavaScript and is powered by the Figma design resources from The Frontend Developer Career Path on Scrimba.
+Some additional features: apply the singleton design pattern to manage application data as well as getters and setters; use the countdown function of setTimeout to hide the pop-up toast after a given time, use the debounce mechanism; switch to light/dark mode, and Store in localStorage to preserve user preference mode; toggle switch to include/exclude special characters/numbers in passwords.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>